-THREATENING LETTER.-A threatening letter has been received by Mr. Abraham Coates, agent to the Right Hon. the Earl of Stradbroke over the Ballymacarby estate, stating, among other things, that the writer would have "the pleasure of meeting him (Mr. Coates) before long with powder and ball."
+THREATENING LETTER -A threatening letter has been received by Mr. Abraham Coates, agent to the disease continues to decline .- The fitting out of slavers Right Hon. the Earl of Stradbroke over the Ballymaat New York still continues, notwithstanding all the carby estate, stating, among other things, that the efforts made by the Government officers to prevent it. writer would have "the pleasure of meeting him (Mr. Great difficulty is experienced in getting satisfactory Coates) before long with powder and ball."
 No trace has been discovered of the perpetrators of the outrage.

 CONTINENTAL NOTES.
 FRANCE.

-M. JEROME BONAPARTE, of America, is about to leave France for the United States.
+M. JEBOME BONAPARTE, of America, is about to leave France for the United States.